-Audio delay is possibly caused by the driver issues.
+The audio delay is possibly caused by a driver issue.
 You can uninstall the audio driver and let Windows detect and reinstall the driver for you.
 Here’s how:

 1) On your keyboard, press the Windows logo key and R at the time to invoke the Run box.
 Then, type devmgmt.msc, and click OK.

 2) On the Device Manager window, double-click Sound, video and game controllers to see your audio device.
 Then, right-click the audio device and select Uninstall device.